sridharshini1/cloudnetworking-config-solutions/execution/07-consumer-load-balancing/Network/Passthrough/External/README.md

 Below are sample YAML structures demonstrating common configurations.
 Refer to `variables.tf` for the full list of default values and configurable options.

-* **Basic TCP NLB (using Serving Port):**
+* **Basic TCP NLB (Regional MIG using Default Region):**

-    This example defines a simple TCP NLB targeting an existing Regional Managed Instance Group (R-MIG), using the default "Serving port" for health checks, and listening on common web ports.
+    This example defines a simple TCP NLB targeting an existing Regional Managed Instance Group (R-MIG).
+Since `group_zone` is not specified and `group_region` is also omitted, the R-MIG is assumed to be in the same region as the load balancer (`us-central1`).

     ```yaml
     name: nlb-simple-web
     project_id: your-gcp-project-id
     region: us-central1
     backends:
-    - group_name: your-existing-mig-name
+    - group_name: your-regional-mig-in-lb-region # This MIG is expected to be a Regional MIG in us-central1
     ```

-* **Basic TCP NLB (using Serving Port) with multiple MIG backends:**
+* **Basic TCP NLB with Multiple Regional MIGs (Default Region):**

-    This example defines a simple TCP NLB targeting an existing Regional Managed Instance Group (R-MIG), using the default "Serving port" for health checks, and listening on common web ports.
+    This example targets multiple Regional MIGs, all assumed to be in the same region as the load balancer.

     ```yaml
     name: multi-backend-lb
     project_id: your-gcp-project-id
     region: "us-central1"
     backends:
-    - group_name: my-mig-1
+    - group_name: my-regional-mig-1
-    - group_name: my-mig-2
+    - group_name: my-regional-mig-2
     ```

+* **NLB with Mixed Regional and Zonal MIGs:**

+    This example demonstrates configuring an NLB with both a Regional MIG (implicitly in the LB's region) and a Zonal MIG.

+    ```yaml
+    name: nlb-hybrid-backends
+    project_id: your-gcp-project-id
+    region: us-central1

+    backends:
+      - group_name: my-app-regional-mig
+        group_region: us-central1 # Optional for Regional MIG, defaults to lb.region (us-central1)
+        description: "This is a Regional MIG"

+      - group_name: my-app-zonal-mig
+        group_zone: us-central1-a
+        description: This is a Zonal MIG in us-central1-a
+        failover: true
+    ```

-* **TCP/UDP NLB with Static IPs and Request/Response Health Check:**
+* **TCP/UDP NLB with Static IPs and Advanced Options:**

-    This example demonstrates defining multiple forwarding rules for different protocols and IPs, using static addresses, and configuring a health check that sends a specific string and expects a specific response.
-This is common for applications that provide a health check endpoint.
+    This example demonstrates defining multiple forwarding rules, using static addresses, and configuring more specific backend service and health check parameters.
+The backend shown is a Regional MIG with an explicitly defined region.

     ```yaml
     name: expanded-nlb